nebula161/civicenia.github.io/src/content/news/2024-03-05-joining-the-ascendancy.md

 changes:
   - target: ascendancy-charter
     kind: passage
+excerpt: "The Senate & President voted unanimously to approve joining the Ascendancy of Sovereign Nations"
 icon: /assets/images/law_stock.jpeg
 ---
 Speaker of the Senate Quanton Biscuit's proposal was approved by the Senate and by President Chris Chrispie